Report Bullying Online. Anonymously & Confidentially.

 Examples of bullying over long periods of time are much more difficult to detect and protect the student.
 It could include name calling, making the student the focus of jokes, cyberbullying, constantly bumping into the student, taking personal belongings of the student, threaten to harm if they tell, etc. In this situation the student victim often is quiet, tries not to make trouble, and feels he/she can handle the problem on their own.
 The wall of silence is represented by the student not telling any adults, and peers not stopping the bullying or telling an adult.
 Adults in the area may not even notice the bullying going on.

 That is why we have the online reporting form.
 No one need know you have reported what you have seen or are experiencing.
 If you are a student, parent, or ANYONE who is aware of someone being bullied (it could be you), click on the link below to let the school know what is going on.
-The form gets emailed directly to Principal Short-English and Assistant Principal Walsh for immediate followup.
+The form gets emailed directly to the Principals(s) for immediate followup.